Julia Gutiérrez Caba

-Julia Gutiérrez Caba OAXS MML (born on 20 October 1928 in Madrid) is a Spanish theatre and film actress.
+Julia Gutiérrez Caba OAXS (born on 20 October 1928 in Madrid) is a Spanish theatre and film actress.

 Biography

 She is the daughter of actors Emilio Gutiérrez Esteban and Irene Caba Alba and sister of the actress Irene Gutiérrez Caba and actor Emilio Gutiérrez Caba.

 Movie career

-Caba has not acted in a lot of films, she preferred stage and television, but she's the protagonist of Juan Antonio Bardem's masterpiece Nunca pasa nada and she appears in cult classic La gran familia film.
-She's very popular, even in Finland, for her role in TV series Los Serrano.
+Caba has not acted in many films, as she preferred stage and television, but is the protagonist of Juan Antonio Bardem's film Nunca pasa nada and appears in the cult classic La gran familia.
+She is known for her role in TV series Los Serrano.
 She has won a Goya Awards as Best Supporting Actress for her role in José Luis Garci's You're the one.